 West Webster Dog Park features two large play areas – one for small dogs and another for larger breeds – both outfitted with agility equipment like hurdles, jumps, tunnels, weaving poles, and more.
 It also has a convenient double-gated entry system to help keep pets safe while they explore their surroundings.
 There are separate areas designated as “quiet zones” where you can take a break from all the canine fun without being disturbed by barking or rambunctious playmates.

 6001 Fannin St, Houston, TX 77030

 Hermann Park Dog Run is a popular destination for dog owners in Houston, Texas.
-Located in the heart of the city, Hermann Park provides a safe and secure place for owners to let their dogs roam free.
-The spacious dog run has plenty of room for large breeds, complete with a variety of obstacles like tunnels and jumps that will challenge even the most experienced pup.
-Shade trees line the perimeter and benches provide an opportunity for owners to sit back and relax while their pets explore and play.
+In the city’s heart, Hermann Park provides a safe and secure place for owners to let their dogs roam free.
+The big dog run has plenty of room for large breeds, complete with various obstacles like tunnels and jumps that will challenge even the most experienced pup.
+Shade trees line the perimeter, and benches allow owners to sit back and relax while their pets explore and play.

 The park also includes conveniently placed water fountains to ensure both canine and human visitors stay hydrated during their visits.
 With so much open space, it’s easy to keep your distance from other people while strolling around the park with your pup – making it an ideal spot during these times of social distancing.

 601 Maxey Road (Key Map 496C)